 “How are you?”
 It’s the famous line we ask anyone and everyone.
-It’s safe for strangers, passersby, and small talk, and you’ll normally get the I’m good, wells and fines, but your team deserves more than meaningless chatter.
+It’s safe for strangers, passersby, and small talk, and you’ll normally get the I’m good, wells and fines, but your team deserves authentic two-way conversations.
 Employees can see right through this.
-Touch base with your team (pull out those notes) to see how they’re doing, address concerns they have, and even chat about things outside of work.
+Conduct review meetings with your team on a regular basis (pull out those notes) to see how they’re doing, address concerns they have, and even chat about things outside of work.
 Employees want to know you care about them and their lives too.
 See what John Hall, contributor to Forbes, did:

 “When one of our employees postponed a honeymoon, we set up a little beach retreat at the office as a substitute.
 The trick is to let your team know that you don’t just see them as worker bees.”

 There is such a thing as giving too much praise.
-It loses its luster when it’s handed out to everyone for everything.
+It loses its luster when it’s handed out to everyone for everything and not balance with constructive feedback.
 Make your praise meaningful and genuine, employees will know if you’re just pulling something out of your hat because giving recognition is what you’re “supposed to do”.
 Have you seen our post on employee happiness and productivity?

 As a new manager, you’ll be busy juggling your new tasks and projects, but you can’t get so caught up in your own work that you neglect employees’ performance needs.
 Don’t place your employees on the back burner while you acclimate to being their manager.
 Use these tips in your everyday management practices to make your employees appreciate and trust you more.

 Performance appraisal software like Trakstar enables managers to give real-time feedback, plan for better performance reviews, and get the entire team on the same page with organizational goals.
-Take a demo of Trakstar’s review software right now to see what makes this tip the best one yet.
+Request a Trakstar demo today and learn how your organization can implement a successful review process.